olavoasantos/micra/packages/theme-generator/README.md

 interface ThemeElement {
   /*
    * The main key of the element.
 This is the first key in
-   * this element's ThemeToken definition.
+   * this element's ThemeTokens definition.
 Based on the
    * `theme` above, "colors" would be main key.
    */
   main: string;